 Admission to Master's Degree at KU

 The University of Kansas is a great place to pursue a graduate degree because graduate education is central to KU’s mission of learning, scholarship, and creative activity.
-This Master’s degree in Special Education with an emphasis in Early Childhood Unified is available for individuals and working professionals at both the main KU Campus in Lawrence, Kansas as well as the KU Edwards Campus in the greater Kansas City Metropolitan Area.
+This Master’s degree in Early Childhood Unified is available for individuals and working professionals at both the main KU Campus in Lawrence, Kansas as well as the KU Edwards Campus in the greater Kansas City Metropolitan Area.
 Courses and fieldwork are designed to align with professional schedules and provide opportunities to apply learning in current classroom(s).
-We invite you to explore the information on our Master’s degree in Special Education with an emphasis in Early Childhood Unified, review our student resources, and learn more on our knowledgeable faculty and the vibrant communities.
-Learn more about KU’s Campuses
+We invite you to explore the information on our programs, review our student resources, and learn more on our knowledgeable faculty and the vibrant communities.
+Learn more about KU’s Campuses.

 If you are choosing to pursue a graduate program in special education with an emphasis in early childhood unified, you do not need to hold a valid initial teaching license - only a bachelor's degree in a related field.
 The Early Childhood Unified master's program is an initial licensure program.
 It does not allow for a provisional endorsement unless you already have an initial teacher license (i.e., elementary, middle, or secondary).
 Experience working with young children is preferred.

 Application Deadlines for the Master's Degree in Early Childhood Unified